Bigg Boss 12: Here’s What The Makers Are Planning To Add Extra Novelty To The Show

 Colors' biggest reality show, Bigg Boss entertained the viewers for 11 seasons.
 Now, the makers are all set to entertain the viewers with the 12th season.
 Recently, the channel announced about the auditions.

-The channel also surprised the viewers as this season will be double fun since the contestants are going to participate in jodis (pairs).
+The channel also surprised the viewers by announcing this season would be double fun since the contestants are going to participate in jodis (pairs).

 Real Life Lesbian Or Gay Couple To Participate!

-According to Bollywoodlife report the makers are planning to bring real life lesbian or gay couple on the show to add extra novelty to the show!
+According to a Bollywoodlife report the makers are planning to bring real life lesbian or gay couple on the show to add extra novelty to the show!

 The Concept Of Jodi-Dars